feluxe/cmdinter/README.md

 ## Description

 This is a library that can be used to apply a *command interface* to functions.
+It's main purpose is to apply a the return_code convention to python functions and to give you some control on how to run these functions.
+E.g. if you need to run a function silently (no stdout), if you need to return the stdout that a function produces or if you need to prevent a function from throwing errors.

 `cmdinter` was created for the [buildlib](https://pypi.python.org/pypi/buildlib) package.